Colorado Road Conditions on the I-70

 The traffic flows much more freely by the time you reach the Beaver Creek area and remains that way all the way until the start of Glenwood Canyon.
 Here the road narrows and becomes much curvier.
 While this section is fairly flat, many will travel through this part of I-70 well above the posted speed limits.
 There is also a change in scenery, where the views are very different from what you’re used to on the I-70.
 Glenwood Canyon is simply gorgeous.
 If your vacation plans don't include visiting Moab in Utah or the Grand Canyon in Arizona, then this is as close as you can get (although in Glenwood Canyon, you'll be looking upwards instead of downwards into the river erosion created canyon).

-The town also recently reopened the Grand Avenue Bridge which was the largest project on the Western Slope in 25 years!
-The bridge doesn't really have any effect on traffic flowing on I-70 passing through Glenwood Springs, but if your destination happens to be Aspen, be aware that there is still some work being done on the bridge.
+The town also reopened the Grand Avenue Bridge in 2017 which was the largest project on the Western Slope in 25 years!
+The bridge doesn't really have any effect on traffic flowing on I-70 passing through Glenwood Springs.
 You should also expect lane closures during off-peak hours.
-Check the CDOT website to get live updates.

-I don't know how many times I have been riding up a chairlift in the late morning when someone asked me, "So, when should I leave here to get to DIA for my 1:00pm flight?" to which I reply, “When is the next flight?”.
+I don't know how many times I have been riding up a chairlift in the late morning when someone asked me, "So, when should I leave here to get to Denver International Airport (DIA) for my 1:00 pm flight?" to which I reply, “When is the next flight?”.

 Driving back to the airport isn’t as simple as it seems.
 People often think they are invincible while driving on ice because their car is an AWD.
 They don’t account for road construction which can see extensive lane closures during peak skier traffic windows.
 Then there’s the time taken to return the rental car...assuming you don’t need to stop for fuel.
 I haven’t even touched on the unforeseen delays inside the terminal.